 - Treating with hot tub supplies

 You should also take this time to clean the hot tub cover.
 We suggest removing the cover and leaning it up against a fence or the side of your house.
 Hose it down with water and use various hot tub cleaning supplies to wash it down.
-Give it another rinse and allow to dry before placing it back on the spa.
+Give it another rinse and allow it to dry before placing it back on the spa.

 Hot Tub Service in Burnsville, Plymouth & St. Louis Park